michalbukowski/rnaseq-pipeline-1/DOCKER_MANUAL.md

           ./
 ```
 ### 5. Create the _rnaseq_ container
 Having your personalised image, now you can create a container from that image.
 The `/path/to/reads/in/your/system` must indicate the directory with RNA-Seq reads in FASTQ format (uncompressed).
 The reads are available at NCBI SRA database through [NCBI BioProject](https://www.ncbi.nlm.nih.gov/bioproject/) accession number [`PRJNA798259`](https://www.ncbi.nlm.nih.gov/bioproject?term=PRJNA798259%5BProject%20Accession%5D).
 File names must be preserved.
 See the list of RNA-Seq result files in the appendix.
 The path `/path/to/output/in/your/system` must indicate a directory where output of the pipeline will be placed.
-Follow the link to the pipeline files at the end of this manual.
 ```
 docker create                                                              \
         -t                                                                 \